 - Discharge from the eyes and/or nose

 - Inflammation of the eye

-- Neurological symptoms (e.g., incoordination, depression, paralysis, etc.)
+- Neurological symptoms such as incoordination, depression, or paralysis

 Signs of other organ involvement can appear in the chronic form, especially kidney disease.

-It can be difficult to confirm a diagnosis of Ehrlichiosis.
-Blood tests typically show a decreased number of platelets (thrombocytopenia) and sometimes decreased numbers of red blood cells (anemia) and/or white blood cells.
+It can be difficult to confirm a diagnosis of ehrlichiosis.
+Blood tests typically show a decreased number of platelets (thrombocytopenia) and sometimes decreased numbers of red blood cells (anemia) or white blood cells.

 Changes in the protein levels in the blood may also occur.
 Blood smears can be examined for the presence of the Ehrlichia organisms.
 If they are present, the diagnosis can be confirmed, but they may not always show up on a smear.
 Blood can also be tested for antibodies to Ehrlichia, though this can sometimes produce incorrect results.

 Specialized testing can check for genetic material from Ehrlichia, and while this is the most sensitive test, it is not widely available and has some limitations as well.
 Generally, a combination of lab tests along with clinical signs and history are used to make a diagnosis.

 The diagnosis is further complicated by the fact that dogs infected with Ehrlichia may also be infected with other diseases carried by ticks, such as Babesia, Lyme disease, or Rocky Mountain Spotted Fever.
 Infection with a bacteria called Bartonella has also been found in conjunction with ehrlichiosis and other tick-borne diseases.
 The presence of these other diseases can make symptoms more severe, and the diagnosis can be more complicated.